debpal/BharatFinTrack/docs/introduction.rst

 Visualization
 ---------------

-* Displays bar graphs of ``Price`` and ``TRI`` index closing values with descending CAGR (%) since inception, both overall and by index category.
-* Shows bar graphs of top-performing ``Price`` and ``TRI`` indices by CAGR (%) since launch, with options to view a specified number of top indices, either overall or within each category.
+* Shows bar graphs of top-performing ``PRI`` and ``TRI`` indices by CAGR (%) since launch, with options to view a specified number of top indices, either overall or within each category.
-* Depicts a bar graph of year-wise investments and returns for a monthly SIP of 1,000 Rupees in a specified ``TRI`` index since its inception.
-* Provides a return comparison between a specified index and government bonds for a monthly SIP of 1,000 Rupees over the years.
+* Compares returns between a specified index and government securities for a monthly SIP of 1 Rupee over time.
-* Illustrates a line plot comparing the growth of a monthly SIP investment across multiple equity ``TRI`` indices over the years.
+* Illustrates a line plot comparing the growth of a monthly SIP investment across multiple NSE equity ``TRI`` indices over the years.
+* Depicts a line plot comparing the growth of a one-time investment across multiple NSE equity ``TRI`` indices over the years.